On this page

 The strategy recognises that music education provides numerous benefits to children and young people, including developing thinking and learning skills, lifting literacy and numeracy standards, building social inclusion and enhancing wellbeing.
 Early exposure to music activates social, behavioural and academic benefits that persist throughout a child’s education.

-The Music Innovation Fund, an initiative of the newly launched Music Education Strategy, aims to create more opportunities for children and young people to participate in music education.
+As an initiative of the Music Education Strategy, the fund aims to create more opportunities for children and young people to participate in music education.

-Applications for the first round of funding are closed.
-Round 2 will open later this year and round 3 in early 2020.
+Applications for round 2 are closed.
+Applications for round 3 will be in early 2020.

 The strategy has the following main areas of action: